Color Picker

 hsl(250, 83%, 65%),hsla(250, 83%, 65%, 0.8) - CSS color names —

 If something doesn’t parse, the input border turns red and you get a brief hint about what to try.
+A small × button inside the field clears the input in one click.

-Below the input, every supported format is listed in groups (Web, NSColor, UIColor, SwiftUI, Objective-C, .NET, Java, Android).
+Below the input, every supported format is listed in groups: Web, NSColor, UIColor, SwiftUI, Objective-C, .NET, Java, Android.
 Each row shows the format name on the left and the formatted value on the right.

 The output respects your settings